Beyond Autistic Burnout

 Hey there,

 But it’s not just the exhaustion.
 (As if that’s not enough.)
 Everything’s hard.
+Making food.
 Dragging yourself to work.
 Dealing with family.
-Leaving the house feels like preparing to climb Mount Everest.
-Even friggin’ getting the mail involves so many steps.
+Leaving the house feels like climbing Mount Everest.
+Even getting the mail involves so many friggin’ steps.

 Person laying in bed, underneath covers, while staring at a phone illuminating them.